 How the US has justified overseas military action

 Congress passed an Authorization for the Use of Military Force in Iraq in 2002, clearing the way for the U.S.-led war in Iraq.
-President Barack Obama is taking action in Syria, acting under the same use-of-force authorization.
-That authorization still is on the books but Obama has called for it to be repealed but he has also used it as support for strikes against terror targets in Yemen and Somalia..
+The authorization still is on the books but President Barack Obama has called for it to be repealed.

-The White House says Obama had the power to authorize the airstrikes currently underway in Iraq through the inherent commander-in-chief powers outlined in the U.S. Constitution and it has made a similar argument regarding the airstrikes in Syria.
-Officials note that Iraq's sovereign government requested U.S. military assistance to combat Islamic State militants.
+The White House says Obama had the power to authorize the airstrikes currently underway in Iraq through the inherent commander-in-chief powers outlined in the U.S. Constitution.
+Officials also note that Iraq’s sovereign government requested U.S. military assistance to combat Islamic State militants.

 In the days after the Sept.
 11, 2001, terror attacks, Congress passed an Authorization for the Use of Military Force that was meant to give President George W. Bush the ability to go after al-Qaida in Afghanistan.